2022–23 Botola

-The 2022–23 Botola Pro, also known as Botola Pro Inwi for sponsorship reasons, is the 66th season of the Premier League and the 12th under its new format of Moroccan Pro League, the top Moroccan professional league for association football clubs, since its establishment in 1956.
+The 2022–23 Botola Pro, also known as Botola Pro Inwi for sponsorship reasons, was the 66th season of the Premier League and the 12th under its current format of Moroccan Pro League, the top Moroccan professional league for association football clubs, since its establishment in 1956.

 Wydad Casablanca came into the season as defending champions of the 2021–22 season.
 Moghreb Tétouan and Union de Touarga entered as the two promoted teams from the 2021–22 Botola 2.

+On June 23, 2023, AS FAR won the Botola Pro after a 2–3 victory against Ittihad Tanger in the last round.
+The AS FAR club won its 13th title after fifteen years since the last time in 2007–08.